 It has long been recognized, however, that PSR can generate biases when agents are not risk neutral (Winkler and Murphy 1970).
 The nature of these biases has typically been analyzed in simple and specific contexts.
-Namely, a particular PSR and a given utility function are selected, and the agent's wealth is generally assumed to vary only with the PSR payments.
+Namely, a particular PSR and a given utility function are selected, and the agent's income is generally assumed to depend only on the PSR payments.
 This paper contributes to the literature by extending the analysis i) to all PSR and ii) to richer economic environments.
 More precisely, we characterize the possible biases PSR generate in response to three effects.

 First, we consider how varying the PSR payments affects reported probabilities.
-Although experimental economists have long debated how incentives affect choices (Camerer and Hogarth 1999, Hertwig and Ortmann 2001), to the best of our knowledge, the problem has not been explicitly addressed for PSR.
+Although experimental economists have long debated how incentives affect choices (Camerer and Hogarth 1999, Hertwig and Ortmann 2001), to the best of our knowledge, the problem has not been explicitly addressed for PSR.10

 Second, we consider an environment in which the agent has a financial stake in the event, a situation common in practice.
 For instance, an agent may be asked to make a prediction about an economic indicator (e.g. the stock market, the inflation level) or an event (e.g. a flood, a favorable jury verdict).
 Similarly, an agent facing a Market Scoring Rule always has a stake in the event she predicts, as her payment to the previous predictor depends on the outcome of the event.
-Finally, subjects in (e.g.) public good experiments are often asked to predict the contributions of others.
-In all those cases, independently of the PSR payments,
+Finally, subjects in (e.g.) public good experiments are often asked to predict the contributions of others.11 In all those cases, independently of the PSR payments, the agent's income depends on the outcome of the random variable she is predicting.
+As we shall see, such violations of the "no stake" condition (Kadane and Winkler 1988) may induce further distortions.